Bendymelon1/pdaterm/README.md

 ### PDATerm

+PDATerm is an advanced operating system for ComputerCraft's Pocket Computers.
+Though this operating system will work without a wireless enabled pocket computer, it is recommended that you have one, as all cellular capabilities will be disabled without it.

-PDATerm is an user interface for ComputerCraft's Pocket Computers.
-Check the wiki for more information!
+Check our wiki for more information!